iot-salzburg/gpu-jupyter/README.md

 There are two ways to set a password for GPU-Jupyter:

+1. Go to the login page ([http://192.168.48.48:8848/login](http://localhost:8848/login)) when logged out and setup a Password in the corresponding field.

-1. Use the `--password` or `--pw` option in the generate-Dockerfile.sh script to specify your desired password, like so:
+2. Use the `--password` or `--pw` option in the generate-Dockerfile.sh script to specify your desired password, like so:

     ```bash
     bash generate-Dockerfile.sh --password [your_password]
     ```
-    This will update the salted hashed token in the `src/jupyter_notebook_config.json` file.
+    This will update automatically the salted hashed token in the `src/jupyter_notebook_config.json` file.
 Note that the specified password may be visible in your account's bash history.

-2. Manually update the token in the `src/jupyter_notebook_config.json` file.
-    Therefore, hash your password in the form (password)(salt) using a sha1 hash generator, e.g., the sha1 generator of [sha1-online.com](http://www.sha1-online.com/).
-The input with the default password `gpu-jupyter` is concatenated by an arbitrary salt `3b4b6378355` to `gpu-jupyter3b4b6378355` and is hashed to `642693b20f0a33bcad27b94293d0ed7db3408322`.

-    **Note: Never give away your own unhashed password!**

-    Then update the config file as shown below, generate the Dockerfile, and restart *GPU-Jupyter*.

-    ```json
-    {
-      "NotebookApp": {
-        "password": "sha1:3b4b6378355:642693b20f0a33bcad27b94293d0ed7db3408322"
-      }
-    }
-    ```

 ### Adaptions for using Tensorboard